jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/2_Curv_Applied.typ

 // TODO
 // Title Check
 === Application for Impact Filling Agent<chap_3_0_2>
-while fem can provide strains, in the event where only displacements and corresponding locations are known, more general method shall be given. explain which methods availabel to derive the gradeitns numerically. which chosen and why. give some inution behind the applicaiton of the FDM methods

-In this section, it will be explained how it was decided for #gls("swith", long:true) whether the fill medium had a noteworthy influence on structural behavior.
-For this purpose, it will be explained why an approach using critical curvature can be pursued.
-Subsequently, it will be discussed how the curvature can be calculated, which methods are available for this, and why the final method was chosen.
-Finally, the results of the conducted curvature study will be shown.

-Previously, it was already explained that this thesis' plan does not provide for cost-intensive experimental investigations.
+Critical loads were mentioned in @chap_3_0_0.
+The relationship between curvature and the question of filling agent having an an impact on the structral properties were provided in @chap_3_0_1.
+With these as basis the curvature of a #gls("swith", long:true) can be calculated.
+However, for the final decision wheter hydrogen can be replaced through antoher filling agent for an experimental strcutral validation test, additional vital insghts are provided.
+Among them are the concept of a critcal curvature and how use it for real world aaplications.
+The fact that it is not sufficient to simply use the obtained curvature and compare it with critical curvature espeically for real world applications is demonstrated through some examples.
+One highlight that the presented curvature calculation method is that it is not bound to one single method.
+Thus, the curvature can be calculated through the output of experimental results as well as through nuermical simualtions.
+With this feature, the provided method can be assumed to be more generaly appliucabale.

+Within this work no cost-intensive experimental investigations can be conducated.
 Therefore, these cannot be conducted.
 However, an alternative method to still make qualitative statements for the desire of offering inital findings for conducating experimtnal statical strucutral validation tests.
 These can be found upon careful examination of the results from @Liu2019. @fig_33 shows that the bending moment curves, regardless of fill medium and pressure, have similar curvature values for a certain range.
 Through this, a critical curvature could be defined, up to which the bending moment is independent of fill medium and pressure. @fig_34 shows two possible critical values for curvature.